 Truck and Parts: The Truck segment includes the design and manufacture of high-quality, light-, medium- and heavy-duty commercial trucks and the Parts segment includes the distribution of aftermarket parts for trucks and related commercial vehicles, both of which are sold through the same network of independent dealers.
 These segments derive a large proportion of their revenues and operating profits from operations in North America and Europe.
 The Truck segment incurs substantial costs to design, manufacture and sell trucks to its customers.
 The sale of new trucks provides the Parts segment with the basis for parts sales that may continue over the life of the truck, but are generally concentrated in the first five years after truck delivery.
-To reflect the benefit the Parts segment receives from costs incurred by the Truck segment, certain expenses are allocated from the Truck segment to the
+To reflect the benefit the Parts segment to the